nitesh585/demo/README.md

-# demo
+# Demo

-Repository for hacktoberfest which helps new commer to learn open source contribution.
+Repository for hacktoberfest-2021 which helps newbie to learn open source contribution.